flyway/flyway-docker/enterprise/README.md

 To do anything useful however, you must pass the arguments that you need to the image.
 For example:

-`docker run --rm redgate/flyway -licenseKey="FL01..." -url=jdbc:h2:mem:test -user=sa info`
+`docker run --rm redgate/flyway -licenseKey="FL01..." -url=sqlite:/flyway/project/dev.db info`

 Note that the syntax for **redgate/flyway:\*-azure** is slightly different in order to be compatible with Azure Pipelines agent job requirements.
 As it does not define an entrypoint, you need to explicitly add the `flyway` command.
 For example:

 `docker run --rm redgate/flyway:latest-azure flyway`

+## Flyway Pipelines

+To learn more about Flyway Pipelines you can access our official documentation [here](https://documentation.red-gate.com/fd/introducing-flyway-pipelines-251363987.html).

+You can access the [Flyway Pipelines service here](https://flyway.red-gate.com/)

+To use Flyway Pipelines, you will need a Personal Access Token you can learn more about them [here](https://documentation.red-gate.com/fd/personal-access-tokens-251363983.html).

+### Example

+To use the Flyway service on your image, include the following:

+`docker run --rm -v /absolute/path/to/my/project_folder:/flyway/project redgate/flyway migrate -workingDirectory="project" –publishResults=true –email=<your_email> -token=<your_token>`

 ## Adding SQL files

-To add your own SQL files, place them in a directory and mount it as the `flyway/sql` volume.
+To add your own SQL files, place them in a `sql/` folder in your project and point flyway at it using the [`workingDirectory`](https://documentation.red-gate.com/fd/working-directory-224919763.html) parameter.

 ### Example

-Create a new directory and add a file named `V1__Initial.sql` with following contents:
+Create a new `/sql` directory in your project folder and add a file named `V1__Initial.sql` with following contents:

 ```sql
 CREATE TABLE MyTable (